demonwife/Rokenbok-Archive/site/content/set/rc-monorail-with-power-dump-bed-(rok-star)-2010.md

 ---
-title: Remote Control Monorail with Power Dump Bed (Rok Star)
+title: RC Monorail with Power Dump Bed (Rok Star)
 year: 2010
 description: >-
   The Monorail is our easiest vehicle to drive, and offers multiple levels of function and challenge for even the most advanced Rokenboker.
 This unique vehicle glides across a track created from standard Rokenbok building pieces!
 Add rail switches and crossings, design a station or depot, or build tall trestles and drive your toy Monorail through multilevel Rokenbok worlds.